rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 **Individual Nodes and Node Sources Setting**
 The SSM File Copier can alternatively be configured on a per **Node Source** or per node basis.
 To do so, add **`file-copier=aws-ssm-copier`** and **`ssm-copier-bucket=S3 bucket name`** as a node-attribute to the nodes.

+## Using SSM for Commands and Scripts
+Once the setup is complete, commands that are executed on the specified EC2s - either through the [**Commands**](/docs/manual/06-commands.html#commands-tab-overview) tab or through the **Remote Command** step - will automatically execute through SSM.
+Similarly, scripts that are executed using the **Incline Script** Job step will take place using SSM with S3 as the pass-through mechanism.

 ## Using CloudWatch Logs (Optional)
 The example policies in the prior sections enable Process Automation to retrieve logs directly from SSM.